 How do we help?
 As experts in the field of accommodation in Toronto, we're already familiar with all the types of places to stay and can point you to a particular type or location depending on your needs as a person and your goals for your trip.
 For instance, if you're devoting your entire trip to replenishing your wardrobe, you'll want a hotel close to the expensive shopping district on Bloor Street, and if you need a special type of accessibility, we can show you which hotels can and can't accommodate you.

 Of course, budget is often a major factor in hotel choice, and as you've probably figured out, downtown Toronto is the most desirable and most expensive district you can stay in.
 That doesn't mean you need to break the bank just to come up and look at Toronto, just that you need to be more savvy about your choice.
 We can give you tips and advice on finding the cheapest places to stay so that a Toronto vacation can be within the grasp of anyone.

 Through our special combination of reviews, information, and advice, we can direct you to the best place for you.
 If you want a hotel with butler service, we can tell you where to find it.
 To get started on your hotel search, scroll up to the navigation bar and start browsing the articles on Toronto Downtown Hotels.
 We've got everything you need right here in one convenient location.
 Simply start by choosing your vacation type, budget range, or special need from the list.

-Special consideration is given to these business sponsors: Expressions Dental Centre as well as accountant Mississauga, by the name of Charn Hansra.
+Special consideration is given to these business sponsors: Expressions Dental Centre, a London dentist, as well as accountant Mississauga, by the name of Charn Hansra.
 Your support is appreciated.